 East Suffolk County Council Homes

-Children's establishments run by East Suffolk County Council.
+Children's establishments run at some time in their history by East Suffolk County Council.

 - Suffolk Kerrison Reformatory School for Boys, Stoke Road, Thorndon, Eye

-- Woodbridge Union / Suffolk Council Home, Grundisburgh*
+- Woodbridge Union / Suffolk Council Home, The Holme, The Green, Grundisburgh*

 - Blything Union / Suffolk Council Cottage Homes, Hope House, Halesworth*

 - 23 Tuddenham Road, Ipswich